 Class rank is determined by a student's grade point average.
-The weighted grade point average is used to determine Valedictorian/Salutatorian status as well as scholarship eligibility.
+The weighted grade point average is used to determine Valedictorian/Salutatorian status as well as scholarship eligibility after completion of the first semester of their senior year.
 Please note that institutions of higher education differ in the grading scale they choose to determine eligibility for acceptance.
+Students will be notified of their class rank at the start of their Junior year and the impact this will have on guaranteed admission to University of Wisconsin colleges.